machinehistories/console_drawing/README.md

 # console_drawing
-a string based drawing application that runs in the console
+a string based drawing application that runs in the console for micropython boards